Cody Bellinger Player Props: Cubs vs. Marlins

 Cody Bellinger At The Plate

-- Bellinger is hitting .295 with five doubles, a triple, six home runs and 10 walks.
+- Bellinger is batting .297 with seven doubles, a triple, seven home runs and 11 walks.

-- Among the qualifying batters in MLB, his batting average ranks 33rd, his on-base percentage ranks 34th, and he is 10th in the league in slugging.
+- He ranks 31st in batting average, 51st in on base percentage, and 18th in slugging among qualified hitters in MLB.

-- Bellinger has picked up a hit in 69.6% of his 23 games this season, with more than one hit in 26.1% of those games.
+- Bellinger has picked up a hit in 21 of 29 games this season, with multiple hits eight times.

-- He has hit a home run in 26.1% of his games this season, and 5.9% of his trips to the plate.
+- He has homered in 24.1% of his games this year, and 5.6% of his trips to the plate.

-- Bellinger has driven in a run in 13 games this year (56.5%), including two games with multiple runs batted in.
+- Bellinger has picked up an RBI in 48.3% of his games this season, with two or more RBI in 10.3% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.